ye-chuan/.dotfiles/.config/nvim/readme.md

 ```

 > Note to **not** use a full path in the destination path, but rather start relative to the git directory (start with `.config/` for my case of whereby `mydotfiles` git repo is the home directory)
-> This is because the destination path is saved in `.gitmodules`, saving the full path will break the path when changing users
+> This is because the destination path is saved in `.gitmodules`, saving the full path ties it to a specific username

-> Plugins instead with in the `opt` directory will not be auto-loaded in NeoVim and will have to be manually loaded with `:packadd {abitrary-pkg-name}
+> Plugins installed in the `opt` directory will not be auto-loaded in NeoVim and will have to be manually loaded with `:packadd {abitrary-pkg-name}

 To clone to another machine (including all submodules), see how to clone recursively from the main `.dotfiles` repo documentation.